 The Socorro Police Department is essential for ensuring the city remains a safe and peaceable community through its mission to protect lives and property.
 The Department is a forward-thinking municipal police agency dedicated to serving Socorro's citizens and visitors.
-The men and women of the Socorro Police Department answer approximately 28,000 calls for service each year and patrol the more than 27 square miles encompassed by the incorporated city limits.
+The Socorro Police Department patrol the more than 27 square miles encompassed by the incorporated city limits.

 During the public input process, participants emphasized that Socorro needs more police officers and a larger holding facility.
 They also highlighted the need for a police substation on the southwestern side of the railroad tracks to prevent trains from delaying the critical response times of emergency services.
-Community members also pointed to the City's lack of animal control services as an issue to be addressed.
-In Fall 2012, the City started working on an animal control ordinance.